In this post, we’ll explore and demonstrate how to read and convert a PDF to HTML in C# with various customization options.

 Convert PDF to HTML using C#

-It is that simple to convert PDF to HTML in your C# applications.
-The API takes care of reading all the internal details of PDF file format and converts it to HTML.
+The API takes care of reading all the internal details of the PDF format and converts it to HTML.
 Interestingly, you don’t need to have PDF reader programs installed at your end or any other computer where your application will finally run.

 You can also convert PDF to HTML with all the resources as part of the output HTML.
 This will result in making all the elements of a PDF file (images, CSS, and fonts) embedded into the output HTML.
-This is achieved by using the HtmlSaveOptions.PartsEmbeddingModes enumerator as shown in the following code sample shows how to convert PDF to HTML with embedded resources using C#.
+This is achieved by using the HtmlSaveOptions.PartsEmbeddingMode enumerator.
+The following code sample shows how to convert PDF to HTML with embedded resources using C#.

 // Load source PDF file Document doc = new Document("input.pdf"); // Instantiate HTML Save options object HtmlSaveOptions newOptions = new HtmlSaveOptions(); // Enable option to embed all resources inside the HTML newOptions.PartsEmbeddingMode = HtmlSaveOptions.PartsEmbeddingModes.EmbedAllIntoHtml; // This is just optimization for IE and can be omitted newOptions.LettersPositioningMethod = HtmlSaveOptions.LettersPositioningMethods.UseEmUnitsAndCompensationOfRoundingErrorsInCss; newOptions.RasterImagesSavingMode = HtmlSaveOptions.RasterImagesSavingModes.AsEmbeddedPartsOfPngPageBackground; newOptions.FontSavingMode = HtmlSaveOptions.FontSavingModes.SaveInAllFormats; // Output file path string outHtmlFile = "SingleHTML_out.html"; doc.Save(outHtmlFile, newOptions);